 Clarity refers to how clean and pure the diamond is.
 A Flawless diamond is going to be very expensive and very rare, but the closer you can get to flawless, the better.
 The scale goes Flawless, Internally Flawless, Very Very Slightly Included, Very Slightly Included, Slightly Included, and so on.
 Most diamonds on the market are going to be SI1 or SI2, which means you can see inclusions in the diamonds under 10x magnification.
 That’s just fine for resale, but obviously the more flawless, the better.

-Cut has to do with the shape of the diamond and how well it’s cut.
+Cut has to do with, you guessed it, how well the diamond is cut, and it also is about diamond shape.
 Diamond shape is entirely up to personal taste, but it’s good to keep in mind that you can see inclusions more easily in diamonds with an open cut (like emerald) opposed to a diamond with an intricate cut, (round, princess, etc.) so clarity and cut are intertwined in that way.
-The other part of cut has to do with the actual diamond facets and how they interact with the light.
-Not all that important to know the ins and outs, but the artistry and skill of the person working with the diamond is connected to that.
-If a diamond is more expensive, it’s likely cut well.
+The cut of the diamond also has to do with the actual diamond facets and how they interact with the light.
+It's not terribly important to understand all the ins and outs, but the artistry and skill of the person cutting with the diamond will determine how much a diamond costs.

 Carat is weight and SIZE.
 Pretty easy to understand, the bigger the diamond, the more expensive.
-I really would never recommend going above 1 carat, and it is much more important in terms of resale to get a smaller diamond with better color and clarity.
+I rarely would ever recommend going above 1 carat, and it is much more important in terms of resale to get a smaller diamond with better color and clarity.

 And all that is just for the rock!
 Resale value is determined by setting as well.
 A pear or marquise shaped diamond need to either be set in a bezel setting or they need have caps on the pointed tips to keep them from breaking off.
-If they don’t have that, it’s a cheap setting and not worth it.
+If they don’t have that, it’s a cheap setting and is essentially worthless.
 Same goes for prong settings that look either short/nubby or long/claw-like – they’re cheaply made and won’t hold the stone as well.

 In addition, the metal that is used in the setting determines the value.
 Precious metals in the gold, silver and platinum family are going to demand a higher resale price due to their rarity and value on the market.